moiseevigor/moiseevigor.github.io/_posts/2026-05-05-geometry-of-seeing-maxwell-strata.md

 and symmetry manufactures coincidences on purpose.

 <aside id="note-maxwell">
-A <strong>Maxwell point</strong> (after J. C. Maxwell, who met them studying caustics of light) is a point reached by two <em>distinct</em> length-minimising geodesics from the same origin, with <em>equal</em> length.
-The set of all such points is the
-<strong>Maxwell stratum</strong>.
-The name and the mechanism are shared with optics: a
+A <strong>Maxwell point</strong> is a point reached by two <em>distinct</em>
+length-minimising geodesics from the same origin, with <em>equal</em> length.
+The set of all such points is the <strong>Maxwell stratum</strong>.
+The name entered optimal control from catastrophe theory's <em>Maxwell convention</em> — an echo of J. C. Maxwell's equal-area rule in thermodynamics: a system sits in its global minimum, and where two minima <em>tie</em>, the choice jumps.
-Maxwell set is where two rays of equal optical path length cross.
 </aside>

 Here is the mechanism.
 Suppose the problem has a symmetry — a transformation $\varepsilon$